 along with the different habitats which support different types of plants and animals.

 We have linked this up with local information on

 - protected and designated sites, such as World Heritage sites

 - walking and cycling routes

-- areas that absorb carbon out of the atmosphere
+- areas that absorb carbon dioxide out of the atmosphere

 - social and economic data such as vacant and derelict land.